 Have you been to George Town?
 What were your favorite activities?
 Tell us in the comments as I plan to go back again someday!

 I was a guest at B Street Hotel.
 All opinions and photos are my own.
+This post contains affiliate links.
 Please read the Miss Filatelista disclosure policy for more information.